Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Photograph

-One of the group photographs, which also shows three manual workers, has Brunel standing near to one of the checking drums which held long lengths of large chain used to restrain the ship as it was lowered down the ramp.
+One of the group photographs, which also shows three manual workers, has Brunel standing near one of the checking drums, which held long lengths of large chain used to restrain the ship as it was lowered down the ramp.
 This photograph has been referred to with the title The Great Eastern (wheel and chain drum) and a copy is in the collection of the Victoria and Albert Museum.
 The three individual photographs of Brunel all show him standing in front of a checking drum.

-His most famous of the individual photographs became known by the title Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern.
-In this photograph Brunel stands casually while smoking a cigar and looking out of shot, his hands in his trouser pockets.
-His trousers and boots are muddy and his waistcoat is askew.
+His most famous of the individual photographs became known as Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern.
+In this photograph, Brunel stands casually, smoking a cigar and looking out of shot, his hands in his trouser pockets.
+His trousers and boots are muddy, and his waistcoat is askew.
 Brunel wears his cigar case slung across his shoulder, as was his practice when out in public.
-Having taken other photographs from an oblique angle Howlett moved his camera to a position directly in front of the drum.
+Having taken other photographs from an oblique angle, Howlett moved his camera to a position directly in front of the drum.